alfredp77/buspy/README.md

   * goto [destination] at [departure time]
   * Example: goto MRT at 10am
   buspy will then suggest the bus to take, and when that bus will come.

+* Estimate bus arrival when there is no "Next Bus" data from LTA Data Mall